-More than 15 years have passed since homeowner Dan Bawden completed a two-story addition to his rancher in suburban Houston, but he can recall details of the project as it if it happened yesterday.
+More than 19 years have passed since homeowner Dan Bawden completed a two-story addition to his rancher in suburban Houston, but he can recall details of the project as if it happened yesterday.

-Bawden's remodeling horror story is particularly telling, given his career — he's CEO of Legal Eagle Contractors, a company that specializes in major remodels.
+Bawden's remodeling horror story is particularly telling, given his career — he's the CEO of Legal Eagle Contractors, a company that specializes in major remodels.
 While his six-month project was well planned, he says nothing prepared him for the day-to-day reality of the massive build-out.
 “This project taught me so much about what our clients go through,” he says.
-He offers these critical takeaways for any homeowner planning a significant home addition:
+He offers these critical takeaways for any homeowner planning a significant home addition.

-“Start construction during a two-month window of good camping weather — because that’s what your home will feel like.”
+Start construction during a two-month window of good camping weather — because that’s what your home will feel like.

-“Answer one question when considering a major addition: How long do we plan to live in this house?”
+Answer one question when considering a major addition: How long do we plan to live in this house?

-"If it's less than five years, I tell homeowners it's not a wise investment,” he says.
-“It takes about 10 years for other houses in the neighborhood to catch up in value.”
+"If it's less than five years, I tell homeowners it's not a wise investment.
+It takes about 10 years for other houses in the neighborhood to catch up in value," says Bawden.

 "Reserve 15 percent of your total budget — and bury it in a coffee can 20 feet deep in your backyard."

-"Build ‘out’ instead of ‘up.’"
+"Build out instead of up."

 "Earmark a set percentage of your budget for furniture and decor."

 For a 600-square-foot $100,000 addition, Bawden recommends adding 8 to 10 percent of the total for furnishing the new space.
-For every additional $100,000, that rate goes down 1 to 2 percent, he says.
+For every additional $100,000, that rate goes down 1 to 2 percent.

 "Do you know the ballpark cost and value a renovation can add (or subtract) from your home?
 It might change your plan or budget."